 If You Suspect Alcohol Poisoning

-If you suspect alcohol poisoning, don’t worry that the person may be offended or embarrassed when he or she sobers up.
+If you suspect alcohol poisoning, don’t worry that the person may be offended or embarrassed when they sober up.
 Your decision to help may save the person’s life.

-- Call 911 immediately.
-If you are near a hospital, take the person to the emergency room right away.
+- Call emergency medical services immediately.
+If you are near a hospital and have not been drinking, take the person to the emergency room right away.

-- Turn the person on his or her side to prevent choking in case of vomiting.
+- Turn the person on their side to prevent choking in case of vomiting.